-- 1. If IIS cannot occur, go to immediate removal if safety cannot be assured. - 2.
-FCS cases will likely increase in the recovery phase - 3.
-CS-23s are to be completed for critical events, based on capacity, by any staff available.
-Notification of critical events to Central Office should be accomplished by some means, even informally, as soon as information is collected. - 4.
-Child fatality review board meetings will be determined by local protocols. - 5.
-Child-placing may be accomplished by looking outside of typical resources for other congregate placements if residential facilities are down.
+- 1. If Intensive In-Home Services cannot occur, and safety cannot be ensured, immediate removal may be necessary. - 2.
+Family Centered Services cases will likely increase in the recovery phase - 3.
+Critical Event Reports (CS-23s) are to be completed for critical events, based on capacity, by any available staff.
+Notification of critical events to Central Office should be accomplished by some means, even informally, as soon as information is collected.

-6. Work with hospitals, law enforcement and courts to secure emergency medical treatment for unattached minors.
+- 4. Child fatality review board meetings will be determined by local protocols. - 5.
+Child placing may be accomplished by looking outside of typical resources for other congregate placements if residential facilities are down. - 6.
+Work with hospitals, law enforcement and courts to secure emergency medical treatment for unaccompanied minors.